 Morris was an early Welsh Theosophist who was also a writer.
 He met a group of Irish writers who where interested in their past.
 Morris took up the idea to rewrite the Mabinogion to one story using elements of other Celtic myths.
 The result saw the light of day as early as 1914.
 Yet, the Dutch translation was only recently released.
 This book is published very luxery.
 A hard cover, wonderfull colour drawings.

 The story is about the testing of mankind to become immortal.
 I think the book is meant to be read to children, because it is too difficult for them to read it themselves (many Welsh names, for example) but the book is a bit too ‘fairyish’ for adults.
-But on the other hand, however I seldom read novels or books with stories, I found this one quite enjoyable.
+On the other hand, however I seldom read novels or books with stories, I found this one quite enjoyable.
 Obvious Celtic themes, dreamy pasages and when I couldn’t remember who was who, I could just look it up in the back.
 Also I do have a translation of the Mabinogion, I don’t remember much I read.
 This may mean that I either didn’t read that little book too well, or it didn’t capture my imagination enough for me to remember them.
 I think this book may, if I can remember the names!

 However this book is 20 years old, the Dutch translation just saw the light of day.
 It seems that also the Dutch section of the Theosophical Society realised that people also want to learn about their own past.
 This book can be regarded as the Theosophical answer to the Antroposophical book Tussen Wodan en Widar (‘between Wodan and Widar’ reviewed elsewhere).
 Titchenell uses the first half of the book to give Theosophical explanations of Norse concepts.
 These ideas are often far-fetched and very suggestive.
 Often she doesn’t name her sources which makes it hard to look things back.
 The first half of the book is by far not as interesting as the Antroposophical book that has a similar idea.